 11. Justice or the gold coin

-One day Akbar asked Birbal what would he choose if he were given a choice between a gold coin and justice.
+One day, Akbar asked Birbal what he would choose if he were given a choice between a gold coin and justice.

 “I will certainly choose the gold coin Jahanpanah,” came the quick reply from Birbal.